Robotic Surgery In Urology

 - Bladder-Vagina Fistula

 Radical prostatectomy is the removal of the whole cancerous prostate to achieve the best cure rate.
-Prostate cancer is most common in Western countries, but it is also rising in Asia due to dietary factors and early detection.
-Prior to the use of robotic surgery, prostatectomy surgery was done via a long open incision over the lower abdomen (Fig 5).
+Prior to the use of robotic surgery, prostatectomy surgery was done via a long open incision over the lower abdomen (Fig 3).
 Besides greater wound pain and slower recovery after surgery, the open method carried a high blood loss with blood transfusion rates up to 67%.
 With the robotic method, blood loss is minimal, usually less than 200 ml, resulting not only in negligible transfusion rate but also quicker recovery.
-Up to 90% of all radical prostatectomies done in the United States are performed robotically.
+Up to 90% of all radical prostatectomies in the United States are performed robotically.
+The situation in Singapore is the same and very few open prostatectomies are done here.

-Robotic prostatectomy has become the single most popular robotic procedure because the small dextrous robotic arms, together with a magnified 3-D view is ideal for surgery in the narrow male pelvis.
+Robotic prostatectomy has become the single most popular robotic procedure because the small dextrous robotic arms and magnified 3-D view overcomes the limitations of operating in the narrow male pelvis.
 After removing the prostate, the bladder needs to be re-joined to the short urethra stump.
 This is the most difficult part of the surgery, even for the experienced laparoscopic urologist.
 The robot makes this task easier because the flexible arms make stitching intuitive and precise with the operator comfortably seated.
 The other concern which many patients have is the functional consequence of incontinence and impotence.
 Once again, the superior vision of the robotic system helps the surgeon to better identify and preserve the nerves and structures responsible for continence and erection.
-Many centres are now reporting better cancer clearance and faster recovery of continence and potency compared to open and standard laparoscopy.
-Robotic prostatectomy is now the new “gold standard” in centres that have the da Vinci robot.
+Meta-analysis report better cancer clearance, faster recovery of continence and potency compared to open and standard laparoscopy.
+Robotic prostatectomy is now the “gold standard” operation for prostate cancer.

 Pyeloplasty is the surgical repair of an obstructed pelvi-ureter junction (PUJO).
-In this condition, the urine outflow from the kidney is blocked by a narrow junction.
-This abnormal segment usually needs to be excised and continuity is restored through stitching of the tissue flaps.
+In this condition, the kidney is blocked at the junction due to a stricture or crossing vessel.
+This abnormal segment usually needs to be excised and continuity restored by stitching the disconnected renal pelvis to the upper ureter.
 The standard method is open surgery.
-Laparoscopic method is also feasible but takes a long time because of the limited range of movement of the rigid instruments.
-The robot makes this stitching task easier through the dexterous arms.
-Centres are now reporting shorter operating times.
-The overall success rate of > 95% is also identical to open surgery.
+Laparoscopic method is also feasible but takes a long time because of the limited stitching ability of the rigid instruments.
+The robot makes this stitching task easier, thanks to the dextrous arms.
+Centres are now reporting shorter operating times with success rates of > 98%; identical to open and standard laparoscopic methods.

 Nephrectomy is the removal of the whole kidney and performed mostly for kidney cancers > 4 cm in size.
 In total nephrectomy, there is no suturing involved.
-Hence, there is no advantage in using the robot when compared to standard open or laparoscopic surgery.
-However, for smaller tumours < 4 cm, partial nephrectomy is technically possible with the advantage of sparing most part of the kidney so as to avoid or delay kidney failure.
-The disadvantage in partial nephrectomy is that a water-tight closure of the collecting system is crucial to avoid urine leak.
+Hence, the outcome is similar to standard open / laparoscopic surgery.
+However, for tumours < 4 cm, partial nephrectomy is recommended so as to avoid or delay future kidney failure.
+The disadvantage in partial nephrectomy is that a water-tight closure of the collecting system is crucial.
 The kidney defect also needs to be repaired to avoid excess bleeding.
-Yet, this whole task has to be done within 30 mins as the kidney can only tolerate a short period of ischaemia.
-For standard laparoscopy, such a repair is a challenge because stitching is much more difficult to perform.
-Once again, the robot’s superior suturing capability and 3D vision helps the surgeon to close the defect quickly and more precisely within this limited time frame.
+This whole task has to be done within 30 mins as the kidney can only tolerate a short period of interrupted blood supply.
+In standard laparoscopy, such a repair is a challenge because stitching is much more difficult to perform.
+Once again, the robot’s superior suturing capability helps the surgeon to close the defect within this time limit.

 Ureter stricture consequent to injury or inflammation may not always be amenable to endoscopic means.
-In such a situation, re-implanting the obstructed ureter to another site in the bladder is the only way to relieve the kidney obstruction with higher success.
-Open surgery is the traditional method, but laparoscopic re-implantation avoids a long scar.
-Once again, the limitation with standard laparoscopic method is the stitching, which is tedious and time-consuming.
-The robot with its intuitive and dextrous arms makes this task easier with greater precision and water-tightness.
+In such a situation, re-implanting the obstructed ureter to another site in the bladder is the only way to unblock the kidney obstruction.
+Open surgery is the traditional method, but laparoscopic re-implantation will help avoid a long scar.
+Once again, the limitation with standard laparoscopic method is the stitching aspect, which is tedious and time-consuming.
+The robot with its intuitive and dextrous arms makes ureter reimplantation easier with greater precision and leak-proof.

-Radical cystectomy is the removal of the entire bladder and this is mostly done for invasive bladder cancer.
+Radical cystectomy is the removal of the entire bladder and this is mostly done for muscle-invasive bladder cancer.
 Open surgery is already a complex and long one fraught with excess bleeding.
-With the robot, the superior vision and flexible arms makes dissection a less bloody one with the advantage of superior magnified vision of the blood vessels and structures around the bladder.
-Together with the smaller incisions, recovery is faster and hospital stay shorter.
-An experienced team is needed for this surgery.
+The robot’s superior vision and flexible arms makes dissection less bloody due to the superior, magnified vision of the blood vessels and structures around the bladder.
+Following removal of the bladder, the ureters are joined to a length of small intestine (ileal conduit) or a new bladder (neobladder) fashioned from a longer length of small bowel.
+The smaller incisions and less blood loss makes recovery faster and hospital stay shorter.
+However, an experienced team is needed for this kind of reconstructive surgery.

-Surgery to correct stress urinary incontinence in women related to fibroids and utero-vaginal prolapse can be done robotically too.
-Vesico-vaginal fistula can similarly be repaired robotically with the advantage of better visualisation.
+Pelvic floor reconstruction can be done robotically too.
+Vesico-vaginal fistula can similarly be repaired robotically with the advantage of better visualization and more precise suturing.